A Consistent ICM-based $\chi^2$ Specification Test: Introduction

-The rest of the paper is organized as follows. \Cref{Sect:Preliminaries} presents the newly developed GMDD metric for mean dependence and provides its asymptotic properties. \Cref{Sect:Test_Mean_Indep} reformulates the hypothesis test of mean independence, derives the test statistic, establishes its omnibus property, and proves the asymptotic distribution under both null and alternative hypotheses. \Cref{Sect:Test_Spec} extends the test of mean independence to model specification testing.
-Monte Carlo simulations in \Cref{Sect:MC_Sim_Spec} compare the empirical size and power of the $ \chi^2 $-test to the bootstrap-based ICM specification test, and \Cref{Sect:Conclusion} concludes.
+The rest of the paper is organized as follows. \Cref{Sect:Preliminaries} provides a brief presentation of ICM metrics, a new metric, and its omnibus property. \Cref{Sect:Test} proposes the $\chi^2$-test statistic and derives its limiting distribution under the null, local, and alternative hypotheses within the unified framework of mean independence and specification tests.
+Monte Carlo simulations in \Cref{Sect:MC_Sim_Spec} compare the empirical size and power of the $ \chi^2 $ specification test to the multiplier and wild bootstrap-based ICM specification tests, and \Cref{Sect:Conclusion} concludes.
 All technical proofs and additional simulation results are relegated to the supplementary material.